danjonweb/jprdy/README.md

     `Option 3 in backticks to get rendered as a math expression` `Option 4`

+The standard board can hold 5 questions per category.
+Any number of questions beyond 5 in the text file get put into the next level, which is selectable at the bottom of the screen.
+I never really finished the level system.

 Feel free to submit pull requests for question banks or anything else.